JoseBlanca/seq_crumbs/doc/available_crumbs.rst

 sample_seqs
     It does a random sampling of the input sequences.

+count_seqs
+    It counts sequences in the input files

 change_case
     It modifies the letter case of the sequences.
 The case can be converted to lower or upper case or swapped.